zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-If a request contains a SHA256 which is equal to the SHA256 of the response (i.e. of the bytes detailed in the table above) which would otherwise be sent to the request, the following abbreviated version of the response is sent instead.
+If a request contains a SHA256 which is equal to the SHA256 of the response (i.e. of the bytes detailed in the table above) which would otherwise be sent to the requester, the following abbreviated version of the response is sent instead.

 | Length | Type       | Contents        |